adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 As already mentioned, annotations are processed during the compilation and not during runtime, as shown in the figure below ([Source](http://openjdk.java.net/groups/compiler/doc/compilation-overview/index.html)).
 All Java sources files are feed into the parser, which generates [Abstract Syntax Trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and fills the compiler's symbol table.
 Then, for each annotation, the corresponding Annotation Processor is called, which may generate new source files.
-All new geenrated source files are then feed back to to parser as they need to be parsed and may include further annotations.
+All newly generated source files are then feed back to the parser as they also need to be parsed and may include further annotations.
 Finally, when no new source files have been generated, the syntax trees are translated into class files.
-This last step includes resolving references to external libraries, which classes also need to be compiled, although they will not be subject to annotation processing.
+This last step includes resolving references to external libraries, whose classes also need to be compiled.
+However, they will not be subject to annotation processing.

 {{< figure src="/img/blog/annotation-processor/CompilationProcess.svg" title="Java Compilation Process with Annotation Processing" >}}